shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 ## Conclusion and Troubleshooting

 You should now have a functional **OpenFOAM** installation on your Windows machine, along with the ability to visualize results using **ParaView**.
 As you begin working with **OpenFOAM**, remember that learning to troubleshoot and solve problems is a valuable skill in computational engineering.
 Should you encounter issues, revisit the steps to ensure all commands were entered correctly.
-For further assistance, don’t hesitate to consult with the course TA or refer to the **OpenFOAM** community forums.
 By following this guide, you’re well on your way to performing complex fluid dynamics simulations.

 Happy computing!